 Students who attend a field trip to an art museum experience an increase in critical thinking skills of 9 percent of a standard deviation, an increase in historical empathy of 6 percent of a standard deviation, and an improvement in tolerance of 7 percent of a standard deviation.
 Students from rural or high-poverty regions had even larger gains, of 18 percent of a standard deviation in critical thinking, 15 percent in historical empathy, and 13 percent in tolerance. – Results of a 2001 study titled “The Educational Value of Field Trips” by University of Arkansas researchers Jay Greene, Brian Kisida, and Daniel Bowen.

-SAM hosts regulars visits from schools from our community and throughout our region.
+Schools and student groups from our community and throughout our region schedule visits to SAM during the school year and summer.
 School visits are uniquely customized to make connections between our current exhibitions and the students’ existing curricular goals.

-School visits include a tour of the museum and will focus at least one of the exhibitions on view.
-Generally, a guided tour will last 45-60 minutes, depending on the age, development or number of students visiting.
-However, the length of the visit is also adaptable to accommodate the schools’ schedule.
+• Between 80 – 120 minutes, depending on the age, development or number of students visiting.
+However, the length of the visit is also adaptable to accommodate the school’s schedule

 Schedule a Group Tour

-Group Tours (for 10 or more visitors) must be scheduled in advance to ensure that a trained docent is available to provide a customized 45-60 minute visit of our current exhibitions.
-All non-member visitors participating in a scheduled guided tour receive $2 discount off their admission fee.
-Regular admission applies for groups tours of less than 10 visitors.
+Group Tours (for 10 or more visitors) must be scheduled in advance to ensure that a trained docent is available to provide a customized 35-55 minute visit of our current exhibitions.

 If you are interested in scheduling a group tour email tsell@SusquehannaArtMuseum.org. *Please note, we ask that group organizers inform the museum of your planned arrival time, even if you do NOT wish to have a docent-led tour.
 For the safety of the artwork and to optimize the experience of all our visitors, the museum would prefer to schedule all groups visits.